michaeldyrynda/founder-style/source/general.md

 }
 ```

-## Exceptions <a href="#exceptions" name="exceptions" class="text-grey">#</a>
+## Exceptions <a class="text-grey" name="exceptions" href="#exceptions">#</a>

 Exceptions are a good way to control the flow of your code and provide detailed and descriptive error messages to developers.

-When you inline exceptions in your code, it's difficult to see various error cases as they may be split across different files, which in turn makes it harder to see why you're raising exceptions in the first place.
+When you inline exceptions in your code, it can quickly become difficult to understand all the possible error cases as they may be split across different files, which in turn makes it harder to see why you might be raising exceptions wholistically.

 ```php
 public function index()